EBISPOT/gwas-sumstats-harmoniser/README.md

 ## 2. Reference preparation

-The resource bundle is a collection of standard files for harmonisaing GWAS summary statistics data.
-We support the ensembl variants VCF reference (hg38, dbSNP 151) and synonyms table .
+The resource bundle is a collection of standard files for harmonising GWAS summary statistics data.
+We support the Ensembl variants VCF reference (hg38, dbSNP 151) and synonyms table .
 These files can be directly downloaded from our [FTP](https://ftp.ebi.ac.uk/pub/databases/gwas/harmonisation_resources/) server.

 Users can also prepare your own reference:
 ```